Master of Science in Nursing -Leadership and Administration in Nursing (MSN-LAN)

 PROGRAM OVERVIEW

-The Leadership and Administration in Nursing (LAN) program is a hybrid post-professional master’s degree program that prepares post-baccalaureate registered nurses to practice in nursing leadership and administrative roles in a variety of health care institutions.
+The Leadership and Administration in Nursing (LAN) program is a post-professional master’s degree program that prepares post-baccalaureate registered nurses to practice in nursing leadership and administrative roles in a variety of health care institutions.

-The MSN-LAN program was created for registered nurses seeking career advancement opportunities through graduate education to be prepared for top nurse executive positions, care/service line nurse executive roles, and primary care/population-based manager positions.
+The MSN-LAN program was created for registered nurses seeking career advancement opportunities through graduate education to be prepared for nurse executive positions, care/service line nurse executive roles, and primary care/population-based manager positions.
 Graduates will be prepared to effectively translate innovative practice models and expertly direct the delivery of health care across organizational models, as well as skillfully translate research and become an expert in using evidenced-based practice knowledge to direct individual and population health care.

-Graduates of the MSN-LAN are required to meet professional competencies related to their focus area of study and are qualified to apply to take one or more of the following national certification examinations:
+Graduates of the MSN-LAN program are required to meet professional competencies related to their focus area of study and are qualified to apply to take one or more of the following national certification examinations:

 • American Organization of Nursing Leadership (AONL) Certification Exam - Executive Nursing Practice (CENP) or Certified Nurse Manager and Leader (CNML)